Zoom: Teach Online Class Sessions

 Zoom offers webinars and meetings.
 Both formats allow you to interact with students, but they have some differences.
 Use the Zoom flowchart or meeting/webinar comparison chart to select the format that works best for you.

 If you are in the HCC/BAA and need to attend or host a meeting that requires authentication, you are required to complete a brief training about HCC requirements in order to be able to sign in and access the meeting.
-Zoom account access is provisioned up to one business day after training completion; please plan to complete the Zoom HCC training in advance of the meeting time.
-You will receive an email from [email protected] and must click the provided link in order to gain access to your Zoom account.
+Zoom account access is provisioned up to 30 minutes after training completion; please plan to complete the Zoom HCC training in advance of the meeting time.
+Learn more about the differences between HCC and non-HCC instances of Zoom.

 Set up your hardware